 If you're a credit card user, there's an easy way to increase your credit limit without having to open up another account.
 The best way is by simply asking the bank for more money.
 This may seem like a simple task, but many people don't know that it's possible and they end up with revolving balances month after month.
 If you take just 30 minutes out of your day to call the customer service line, you'll be surprised at how quickly they can authorize an additional $1,000 on your existing card or even higher if you request it!
 It doesn't hurt to ask!

 Getting a hard inquiry on your credit report can be tough.
 It may not seem like the end of the world, but it is an indication that you are in riskier territory than someone without any inquiries at all.
 If you have experienced one or more, don't panic and take a deep breath before deciding how to proceed.

 The first step is to identify why you received the inquiry in the first place.
 Is there something about your credit profile that might have prompted this?
-Maybe they saw something online or through another source that piqued their interest and they wanted to know more about who you were as a person?
-The next thing would be to look for anything unusual on your credit report such as new accounts, maxed-out cards.
+Maybe they saw something online or through another source that piqued their interest and they wanted to know more about who you were as a person.
+The next thing would be to look for anything unusual on your credit reports such as new accounts, and maxed-out cards.

 Focus on Those Installment Loans

 Installment loans can be a great way to pay off your credit card balance, but some people may not know the benefits of these types of loans.
 Installment Loans are designed for those who have financial obligations that they need help meeting.